November 30th

 Commentary:

-While in this world, one will have a mother, father, brother/sister, spouse, friend and progeny that they identify themselves with.
-But in reality, one's true kin are truth, knowledge, righteousness, kindness, tranquillity and forgiveness.
 These are the virtues and qualities that one should be with, at all times.
-So one should live life like these are his true relatives.
+Hence, one should live life like these are his true relatives.
 He should treat these values with the same love and respect as his kin.
-Actually, they are better than kin because mortal kin will part ways in the end.
+Actually, they are better than kin because mortal kin will part ways at some point in time.
 But these attributes will accompany him even after death.

-Build a strong family that can support you at all times!
+Build a strong family that can support you at all times, because this family is not just an important thing, it is everything!

 pada vigrahaH: